Financial Highlights under US GAAP – Total Return Vs Internal Rate of Return

 ASC 946-205-50-18 outlines the requirements for Total Return presentation “Total return shall be presented for all investment companies (for interim periods, the disclosure shall include whether or not total return is annualized)”.

-As a result of the above, Total Return is the required presentation metric under ASC 946 used for investment companies unless the specific criteria for Internal Rate of Return presentation are met as per ASC 946-205-50-23.
-Where funds meet this criteria, Internal Rate of Return is presented instead of Total Return.
+Based on the above guidance, Total Return is the required presentation metric under ASC 946 used for investment companies unless the specific criteria for Internal Rate of Return presentation are met as per ASC 946-205-50-23.
+Where funds meet these criteria (which we will discuss in the next section), Internal Rate of Return is presented instead of Total Return.

 • They have limited lives;